Challenge accepted

 Support intermediaries to finance and scale small and growing businesses (SGBs)

-We recognize that small and growing businesses (SGBs) are the engine of job creation in our focus countries.
+We recognise that small and growing businesses (SGBs) are the engine of job creation in our focus countries.
 However, it would be inefficient for CFYE to fund most SGBs directly due to our co-funding requirement and limited capacity to manage and monitor smaller grants.
+Therefore, we collaborate with intermediaries that support other enterprises and entrepreneurs with business support, entrepreneurship development, finance, training, and/or job-matching support.

 In our first year, together with the Ministry of Foreign Affairs and our partners, we identified key learning objectives based on evidence gaps in our theory of change.
 These objectives include defining and measuring the quality of jobs (or decent work), the business case for decent work for youth, the future of work, and strengthening the youth employment ecosystem.